ErnestoAPantoja/wordpress-website-aws/README.md

 </p>

 - After the public subnets are created, the auto enable IP settings need to be enabled for both subnets.
 This means when an EC2 instance is launched in the subnets, the instances will be assigned an appropriate public IP address in order to communicate with the internet.
-  - For each subnet, select them and click on Edit subnet settings.
-Make sure Enable auto-assign public IPv4 address is turned on for both subnets and save the changes.
+  - For each subnet, select them and click on <b>Edit subnet settings</b>.
+Make sure <b>Enable auto-assign public IPv4 address</b> is turned on for both subnets and save the changes.

 <p align="center">
 <img src="https://i.imgur.com/YJbkxaN.png" height="80%" width="80%" alt="Step 1-8"/>